-This guide provides background information on the main protocols used between components of Wonderware products.
-A protocol is the set of rules and standards for enabling computers to connect and exchange data over the network.
-This guide also includes information on setting up and using some of these protocols.
+This guide provides background information on the primary communication protocols used between components of Wonderware products.

+A protocol is a set of rules and standards for enabling computers to connect and exchange data over a network.

+This guide includes information on setting up and using some of these protocols.